 The bounty hunter must be trained in tactics to recover the person skipping out on a court date.
-This can involve practical experience gained in law enforcement, military, classroom training in some facet of criminal justice, peace officer training, or work as a private investigator or even security guard.
+This can involve practical experience gained in law enforcement, military, classroom training in some facet of criminal justice, peace officer training, or work as a private investigator (PI) or security guard.
 Again, some states require training and others leave it to the individual.
 Bounty hunting can be a dangerous profession, and adequate training, even if not state-mandated, is highly recommended for anyone considering this as a career.
 Training should cover:

 - Arrest and control techniques

 - Understanding how the bail bond industry operates in the state

 Bounty hunters must build a book of business by forming relationships with bail bondsmen to get assignments.
 They must be able to effectively run their own small business, marketing themselves and their services to get work.
 They should consider joining a professional association for networking and education.
 Good bondsmen will understand how to effectively market themselves both online (their own website, professional directories from the associations, yellow page sites, etc.) and offline.